mkow7045/chip8emu-stm32/README.md

 ## Emulation Details & Notes
 - The interpreter fetches a 16-bit opcode every cycle from memory starting at 0x200.
 - The `delay_timer` and `sound_timer` decrement at 60 Hz
 - Graphics buffer: 64×32 monochrome, each pixel is either on/off.
-On STM32 target this uses a simple buffer and sends to display via I2C.
+On STM32 target this uses a simple buffer and sends it to display via I2C.
 - 16 button keypad for input
 - Memory layout follows standard: interpreter region, display buffer, stack, heap.
 - Sound via active buzzer.